 Replacing your appliances with energy efficient ones can reduce your utility bills plus earn you tax credits and rebates.
 But even if you don’t want to go that extreme, you can still opt for other energy efficient items.
 Energy.gov estimates a $50 per year savings on your electric bill with upgrading 15 light bulbs to energy efficient ones.
-Plus these bulbs give off 75% less heat than the regular ones, which can keep the costs of cooling your home down as well.
+Plus these bulbs give off 75 percent less heat than the regular ones, which can keep the costs of cooling your home down as well.

 Fans can be your first defense against heat.
 It keeps the air cooler so you can hold off on your turning on your air conditioning.
 It also circulates the air better so your heater or air conditioner doesn’t have to work as hard.

-Organic foods aren’t treated with harmful pesticides and don’t contain food additives and synthetic ingredients, such as preservatives, artificial sweeteners, colorings, flavorings, and MSG.
-An apple, for example, can contains 36 different pesticides, according to the Food and Drug Administration, cantaloupe often contains toxic and carcinogenic insecticides, and milk contains growth hormones.
-The nonprofit NationofChange and other sources have linked these pesticides and additives to autism, cancers, obesity, Parkinson’s disease, and infertility along with a variety of issues in mood and behavior, especially in children.
+A non-organic apple, for example, can contain up to 36 different pesticides, according to the Food and Drug Administration, and cantaloupe often contains toxic and carcinogenic insecticides, and milk contains growth hormones.
+The nonprofit Nation of Change and other sources have linked these pesticides and additives to autism, cancers, obesity, Parkinson’s disease, and infertility along with a variety of issues in mood and behavior, especially in children.
 Studies also show many organic produce is higher in antioxidants and flavonoids.
-These unsettling results prove that while initially costing more, organic food can save you money down the road.
-Eating organic can lead to lower health costs including co-pays or doctor visits, medications, pricey hospital visits, and health insurance premiums.
+These unsettling results prove that while it might initially cost more, eating organic food can save you money down the road when it comes to co-pays, doctor visits, medications, pricey hospital visits, and health insurance premiums.